MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbServer/skype-for-business-hybrid-solutions/plan-your-phone-system-cloud-pbx-solution/remove-cccertificationauthorityfile.md

 ## <a name="input-types"></a>Eingabetypen
 <a name="InputTypes"> </a>

 Keine.
-Das Cmdlet „Remove-CcCertificationAuthorityFile“ akzeptiert keine Pipelineeingaben.
+Das cmdlet Remove-CcCertificationAuthorityFile akzeptiert keine weitergeleitete Eingabe.

 ## <a name="return-types"></a>Rückgabetypen
 <a name="ReturnTypes"> </a>

 Keine

 ## <a name="see-also"></a>Siehe auch
 <a name="ReturnTypes"> </a>